hyssostech/sketch-thru-plan-sdk-net/quickstart/README.md

 ## Running the  sample

-* Build the app using Visual Studio Code or Community
+* Build the app using Visual Studio Community or Code
+* Start STP
+    * Follow the install instructions provided by Hyssos
+    * For this sample, the STP Server Core configuration provides the required services, but the app works as well with STP Desktop or STP Server Advanced configurations
-* Start STP and then launch the quickstart app - STP needs to be running so that the app can connect
+* Launch the quickstart app
     * A connection to the STP server is established and a form is displayed.
-If an error message is displayed, verify that STP is running on the server at the address and port configured above, and that the port is not being blocked by a firewall
+    * If an error message is displayed, verify that STP is running on the server at the address and port configured above, and that the port is not being blocked by a firewall
+* **NOTE**: STP's Speech component must be running on the same box as the app, with access to a working microphone

+## Entering symbols

+** Point, Line, Area (PLA) Input**

-* Enter symbols by sketching and speaking, for example:
+Enter symbols by sketching a single Point, Line or Area to indicate the location, and then speak to specifiy the type of symbol that is desired, for example:

     * Sketch a point (or small line) and speak "Infantry Company", or "Recon Platoon", or "Stryker Brigade"
     * Sketch a line and speak "Phase Line Blue", or "Company Boundary", or "Main Attack Boston"
     * Sketch an area and speak "Objective Bravo" or "Assembly Area"

-* **NOTE**: STP's Speech component must be running on the same box as the app, with access to a working microphone
+NOTE: when entering PLA sketches, select the corresponding option on the top, left dropdown.
+That sets STP's stroke segmentation to be the fastest possible, with no waiting after each stroke is entered.

+** Fully sketched / drawn Symbol Input**

+Symbols can also be entered by drawing their appearance, according to standard 2525/APP6 specification, for example:
+    * A rectangle(in one or more strokes) with crossed internal lines (two more strokes) to represent an infantry unit

+NOTE: when drawing symbols, the Drawing option on the top, left drop-down must be selected.
+If attempting to draw while in PLA mode
+STP will start processing before the next stroke can be drawn, and just part of the drawing will be considered for recognition.

+** Recognition Results**

-* Successful recognition of the symbol results in the display of some symbol properties, a summary of the alternative interpretations of the symbol, and very simple rendering - colored dots and lines representing units and Tactical Graphics.
+Successful recognition of the symbol results in the display of some symbol properties, a summary of the alternative interpretations of the symbol, and very simple rendering - colored dots and lines representing units and Tactical Graphics.
+These are replaced by the recognition results of the next symbol that is entered.

 ## Brief code walkthrough